moneroexamples/generic-xmr-scanner/README.md

 The first project allowed for online identification of outputs associated with given address and viewkey.
 The second project additionally searched for transactions which use the outputs as decoys/ring members.
-However, the first projct got discontinued, while the second, is a command-line program which limits its widespread use.
+However, the first projcet got discontinued, while the second is a command-line program which limits its widespread use.

 The generic monero scanner is solution to these issues.

 ## Technologies

 The key technologies used in the scanner are: